4-6-4: Japan

 The Class C60 and Class C61 were smaller locomotives than the Class C62, which filled the tight Japanese loading gauge.
 They were equipped with Boxpok driving wheels and used several American-style appliances, even though they had British-style smokebox doors.

+Malaysia

+The Federated Malay States Railways (FMSR, predecessor to the Malayan Railway (MR), and presently, Keretapi Tanah Melayu (KTM)) operated 17 locomotives of the 4-6-4T type as their class C. Four batches in all made up the class, with the first batch of five (class C1) being delivered by Nasmyth Wilson in 1930.
+Three more batches consisting of six, and two individual batches of five were ordered from the North British Locomotive Company (NBL) in 1939 (class C2), 1940 (class C3), and 1942, but the last batch of five was sent to the Middle East for use by the War Department (WD) since the Japanese had already occupied Malaya.
+Ultimately, the last batch would end up with the Jordan Hejaz Railway (JHR).

+The preexisting C class locomotives on the FMSR were reclassified as the 401, 402, and 403 class locomotives (formerly classes C1, C2 and C3) in 1946.
+The 401s were the first of the FMSR C class tanks to finish its service, while the latter batches were still in service around the 1960s.
+None survive today; all engines of this class were scrapped.

 Netherlands

-The Dutch Railways ordered six 4-6-4T passenger locomotives from Beyer, Peacock and Company in 1913.
+The Dutch Railways ordered six 4-6-4T passenger locomotives from Beyer, Peacock & Company in 1913.
 A follow-up order for 34 locomotives was only partly delivered when, due to the downturn in traffic caused by World War I, the Dutch authorities cancelled the remainder of the order.
 The 40 locomotives as ordered were originally to be numbered 1201 to 1240, but the 26 that were delivered were later renumbered 6001 to 6026.

 The 14 undelivered locomotives were sold to the British War Department for use on the Western Front, where air-braked passenger locomotives were in short supply.
 They were assigned Railway Operating Division (ROD) numbers 1 to 12, 14 and 15 and were used on ambulance and troop trains as well as civilian passenger trains in the British sector.